 “The scent will tell us.
 I captured a whiff of it earlier.”

 Excellent, we can depend on sniff verification, she thought.
 “Lieutenant, use your essence indicator.”

-Tepunia pushed a rough pad near her own last toe, right forepaw.
+Tepunia pushed a rough pad near her own last toe, right fore-paw.
 Nothing.
 She held it down again, this time pressing with all her force.
 No reaction.
 She wasn’t surprised.
 Technology held no guarantees.
-None of ZooCatron’s brilliant scientists had found a way to save their planet.
-Now were even their suits undependable?
+None of ZooCatron’s brilliant scientists had found a way to save their planet and now their suits were breaking down.
 “Mine’s out, too.
 I don’t understand.”

 Through a squall of static, Tepunia could hardly hear Shvaart’s answer.
 She hissed and her tail twitched.
-Their helmets’ communicators were failing, too.
-Should she take off her helmet?
-Should she risk exposure?
+Their helmets’ communicators were starting to fail.
+Should she take off her helmet and risk exposure?
 The visibility shields would cut out, but what else could they do?
 Of course, without helmets they could use their chin implants.
 Sighing, she knew they had no choice.